NomicFoundation/hardhat/docs/src/content/ignition/docs/getting-started/index.md

 Apollo#Rocket - 0x5fbdb2315678afecb367f032d93f642f64180aa3
 ```

-A new folder, `ignition/deployments/chain-31337`, will be created, which contains all the information about your deployment, which Hardhat Ignition can use to recover from errors, continue a modified deployment, reproduce an existing one, and mode.
+A `ignition/deployments/chain-31337` folder will be created.
+This contains all details about your deployment.
+Hardhat Ignition uses this data to recover from errors, resume a modified deployment, replicate previous ones, and more.

+That's all it takes to define and execute a deployment using Hardhat Ignition.
-Continue learning about Hardhat Ignition by reading the rest of the guides.
+Check out the rest of the guides to learn more!